 Once you’ve created that list of tiny tasks, you’ll get to experience the satisfaction of finally crossing something (however small) off your list.
 This will motivate you to do the next small step.
 This will then create momentum that will get you across the finish line.

 What do you think?

 Check your to-do list.
 Are there any tasks lurking there that might be projects in disguise?
 Share your comments and questions in the comments section below or in the TPW Community Facebook group . . . or email me!

 Announcements & Reminders

 - Spend time this spring with a group of motivated women like you, in one of my paid The Productive Woman Mastermind groups.
-If you’re looking for encouragement, motivation, and accountability in achieving your goals and moving forward in a life that matters, you'll find it there.
+If you’re looking for encouragement, motivation, and accountability in achieving your goals and moving forward in a life that matters, you’ll find it there.
 TPW Mastermind groups are small, to allow maximum participation and benefit.
-New groups will start the first week of May, but the groups are being formed in March and April, and spaces are limited, so get on the list now–visit the Work with Me page for information and a link to the short online application.
+New groups will start the first week of May, but the groups are being formed in March and April, and spaces are limited, so get on the list now–visit the Work with Me page on the website for information and a link to the short online application.
 Questions?
 Email me!

 - Thank you to our sponsor, FreshBooks.
 Be sure to check out the 30-day unrestricted free trial they’re offering TPW listeners by visiting at FreshBooks.com/WOMAN.
 Please enter “The Productive Woman” in the “How did you hear about us?” section.

 - Subscribe, rate, and review The Productive Woman in Apple Podcasts or subscribe in Stitcher.

 - Join the conversation at The Productive Woman on Facebook.

 - Your feedback matters to me.
 Please share your comments, questions, or suggestions.